Skip to main content

 2. In the task dropdown, select 'Link Document'.

-Note: This system task will only be available to use if the project setting 'Enable Object level visibility of private information' is enabled on the project.
+Note: This system task is available only if the project setting 'Enable Object level visibility of private information' is enabled.

-3. Upon selecting 'Assign Visibility' option, you can select users, distribution groups, roles or organizations to assign visibility in the 'To' field.
-Visibility can also be assigned to variable users like document publisher, workflow originator or document publisher's organization by selecting relevant options like '${Document Publisher}', '${Workflow Originator}' or '${Document Publisher's Organization' in the 'To' field.
+3. When you select the 'Assign Visibility' option, you can select users, distribution groups, roles or organisations to assign visibility in the 'To' field.
+Visibility can also be given to variable users like document publisher, workflow originator or document publisher's organisation by selecting relevant options like '${Document Publisher}', '${Workflow Originator}' or '${Document Publisher's Organization' in the 'To' field.

-Note: Selecting a distribution group, a role or an organization is treated as an object, and hence any new users added to that object will automatically get visibility on the file.
-Any users having visibility via that object will lose visibility (i.e. access) if they are removed from that object.
+Note: Selecting a distribution group, a role or an organisation is treated as an object.
+Hence, any new users added to that object will automatically get visibility on the file.
+However, any users having visibility via that object will lose visibility (i.e. access) if they are removed from that object.

-4. Once done, click on 'Create' button to complete creating a system task.
+4. Once done, click the 'Create' button to create a system task.

 You can create independent system tasks which can be executed using workflow triggers without adding them to a complex workflow.

-All system tasks are performed by system automatically based on the condition defined in related workflow trigger.
-It appears in related file audit history & task assignment emails as performed by 'Workflow Agent'.
+All system tasks are executed automatically according to the conditions outlined in the relevant workflow trigger.
+The related file audit history and task assignment details indicate that they were performed by the 'Workflow Agent'.

 Did this answer your question?